Innovation: Blockchain, Cryptocurrency, and Startup

 Blockchain and Tokenization of Real Estate Assets

-Govonilaw has, and always had, a particular attention to the international developments and innovations in the Real Estate area.
+Govonilaw has, and always had, particular attention to the international developments and innovations in the Real Estate area.

 Blockchain technology and smart contracts are changing the world.